 Reverie is a historic Greek Revival mansion that was built circa 1858.
-It is listed on the National Register of Historic Places (NRHP) as a contributing property to the West Marion Historic District and was recorded by the Historic American Buildings Survey (HABS).
-It is featured in Ralph Hammond’s Antebellum Mansions of Alabama, Gregory Hatcher’s Reverie Mansion and Gardens, and Jennifer Hale’s Historic Plantations of Alabama’s Black Belt.
+The house was photographed and recorded by the Historic American Buildings Survey (HABS) in 1935.
+It is listed on the National Register of Historic Places (NRHP) as a contributing property to the West Marion Historic District.
+Reverie is featured in Ralph Hammond’s Antebellum Mansions of Alabama, Gregory Hatcher’s Reverie Mansion and Gardens, and Jennifer Hale’s Historic Plantations of Alabama’s Black Belt.

 The property on which Reverie sits was sold on February 9, 1858 for $4,000, a large sum in that day, to Joseph Thompson Whitsitt, a planter and railroad investor.
 Wartime financial reverses led Mr. Whitsitt to sell the mansion on November 28, 1862 for $10,000 to Edward Kenworthy Carlisle, a wealthy cotton broker who also owned one of the finest mansions in Alabama, Kenworthy Hall, located about two miles west of Reverie.
 In 1863, Kenworthy sold the house to David Scott, a merchant and cotton, grist, and saw mill operator and manufacturer.
 During the 1860’s while the house was owned by Scott.
 Union troops occupied the town of Marion and used the house as their headquarters.
 Some markings of these troops can be found in the attic.
 Another owner of the house was Dr. William T. Weissinger, who served as General Douglas MacArthur’s physician in the army.